#incompatible with this concept

 Classism-

-You could make a case that the very last non-tourist revenue steam engines were in poor, rural areas where fuel and labor were cheap and there wasn’t access to any better technology.
+You could make a case that the very last non-tourist revenue steam engines were in poor, rural areas where solid fuel and labor were cheap and there wasn’t access to any better technology.
 We’re talking coal mines in rural China and sugar cane plantations.
 But then you have the problem that being “left behind” is actually the most favorable thing for steam engines.
-For how much Greaseball is posed as the conservative establishment (and this is an accurate depiction of diesel power in the US), steam was the previous, even more conservative establishment!
-There’s nothing “young” or upstart about it, it was around for 150+ years when the show came out and was thoroughly bested by electric traction as early as the turn of the century, but largely held on due to the expense of electrification, maturity and established infrastructure of steam technology, and lack of need for the advantages of electrification in many areas.
+For how much Greaseball is posed as the conservative establishment (and this is an accurate depiction of diesel power in the US as long as the show has existed), steam was the previous, even more conservative establishment!
+There’s nothing “young” or upstart about it, it was around for ~150 years when the show came out and was thoroughly bested by electric traction as early as the turn of the century, but largely held on due to the expense of electrification, maturity and established infrastructure of steam technology, and lack of need for the advantages of electrification in many areas.
 Sheer inertia vs actual technological merit.
 Destruction and technological stalling in electric/diesel engine development during and after WWII easily gave steam another decade or two in the US and western Europe.
 And modernization was its infamous death knell in the UK after all.

 As for why lines clung to steam engines longer in wealthier countries, it also wasn’t a rich vs poor thing.
-Steam engines have absolutely colossal labor costs in terms of maintenance vs diesel engines and far lower uptime (30ish percent).
+Steam engines have absolutely colossal labor costs in terms of maintenance vs diesel engines and aforementioned lower uptime (30ish percent).
 Broke railroads like the New York Central were often faster at totally axing it if anything.
 The ones that held on longer?
 Usually coal haulers that wanted to keep that power source relevant, like the C&O or N&W. You want a “poor” train?
 Try a battery-powered mining “lokie” that railfans often forget exist, or decrepit diesel switcher that’s bounced down the ladder over 70 years, or one-off “critter” built out of spare parts.
 One of the weird Nacionales de Mexico SLP diesels made of frankensteined scrap engines would be an AWESOME basis for Ferro since there was a lot of local pride in their ingenuity and resourcefulness.
-The last couple freight lines with steam engines in the US were mostly side gigs for tourist operations or short lines with railfan owners willing to float them along as a novelty.
-On the other hand, there’s a totally non-touristy freight shortline in a sad town in Iowa with 100+ year old steeplecab electrics with trolley poles that are likely the older locomotives in revenue service in the US (Iowa Traction Railway).
+The last few freight lines with steam engines in the US were mostly side gigs for tourist operations or short lines with railfan owners willing to float them along as a novelty.
+On the other hand, there’s a totally non-touristy freight shortline in a sad town in Iowa with 100+ year old steeplecab electrics with trolley poles that are likely the oldest locomotives in revenue service in the US (Iowa Traction Railway).

 Now, to directly challenge some lines given in songs